What age can babies sleep on their stomach?

 Once babies learn to roll over onto their tummies, a milestone that typically happens between 4 and 6 months but can be as early as 3 months, there’s usually no turning them back (especially if they prefer snoozing belly-down).

-Is it OK for babies to sleep on their tummies?
+Is it OK for my 5 month old to sleep on his front?

-Why do babies sleep better on their stomach?
+Why do babies like sleeping on their tummy?

 When can I stop worrying about SIDS?